Impact of relativistic corrections to high-pT prompt-psi(2S) production at hadron colliders

 For our cross-section evaluations, our default and variation scales are as follows.
 For $D_g$ and $D_c$, the values of the renormalization scales $\mu^g_{R_0}$ and $\mu^c_{R_0}$ are both defaulted to $2m_c$.
 The default value of the initial scale for the evolution, $\mu_0$, is also taken to be $2m_c$.\footnote{One could use different values for different channels ($2m_c$ for $D_g$ and $3m_c$ for $D_c$) and use a linearized evolution to pre-evolve some channels to a common $\mu_0$, but{, as long as $\mu_0$ remains in the vicinity of $2m_c$ and $3m_c$,} results {are almost unaffected}.} The renormalization, initial-state factorization, and final-state factorization scales, $\mu_{R,f,F}$, are all defaulted to $P_T$.
 Scale variations are performed by varying one scale at a time about its default value by a factor of two ({e.g.}, {$\mu^{\{g,c\}}_{R_0}=\xi^{\{g,c\}}_{R_0} \cdot 2 m_c$ with $\xi^{\{g,c\}}_{R_0}=(0.5,1,2)$}), while setting all other scales to their default.
 The resulting asymmetric uncertainties are combined in quadrature with PDF uncertainties.

-Figure~\ref{fig:Atlas} compares the prompt \(\psip\) \(P_T\)-differential data at \(\sqrt{s}=13~\text{TeV}\) in the rapidity region $|y|<2$ measured by ATLAS~\cite{ATLAS:2023qnh} with our NLO+NLL predictions obtained through coupled evolution (hatched red), and separately with decoupled evolution (solid gray-blue for $g$ and solid green for $c$). {In the same figure}, we have also plotted the CMS data~\cite{CMS:2017dju} rescaled by the ratio of the rapidity intervals, $\Delta y_\text{ATLAS}/\Delta y_\text{CMS}$.
-We employed both scenarios discussed above: $|R(0)|^2=0.53$~GeV$^3$ and \(\langle v^2 \rangle = 0.50\) (upper panel), and $|R(0)|^2=0.93$~GeV$^3$ and \(\langle v^2\rangle = 0.25\) (lower panel).
-We note that both show a similar degree of agreement with the data within the large uncertainties.
-The main difference lies in a larger relative contribution of the charm channel.
-The different sources of uncertaint{y} are discussed below.
+Fig.~\ref{fig:Atlas} compares the prompt \(\psip\) \(P_T\)-differential data at \(\sqrt{s}=13~\text{TeV}\) in the rapidity region $|y|<2$ measured by ATLAS~\cite{ATLAS:2023qnh} with our NLO+NLL predictions obtained through coupled evolution (hatched red), and separately with decoupled evolution (solid gray-blue for $g$ and solid green for $c$). {We have also plotted the CMS data~\cite{CMS:2017dju} rescaled by the ratio of the rapidity intervals, $\Delta y_\text{ATLAS}/\Delta y_\text{CMS}$.
+Given the correlation between $|R(0)|^2$ and $\langle v^2 \rangle$, {we anti-correlated them} to avoid over-inflating uncertainties {choosing: ($|R(0)|^2[\text{GeV}^3],\langle v^2 \rangle)=(1,0.25)$, $(0.75,0.35)$, and $(0.5,0.5)$.} Results are shown in the upper, middle, and lower panels of Fig.~\ref{fig:LHC}, respectively.\footnote{We show additional results for ($|R(0)|^2~[\text{GeV}^3],\langle v^2 \rangle)=(0.5,0.25)$ and $(1.0,0.50)$ in supplementary materials.} We note that, for each variation, our complete results (hatched red band) agree with data.
+The main difference lies in the importance of charm fragmentation (green band) which can amount to up to a third of the yield.} A thorough discussion on the different sources of uncertainty is given below.\footnote{We included a similar figure with predictions for FCC-hh~\cite{FCC:2018vvp} at $\sqrt{s}=100$~TeV for $|y|<2.5$ in the supplementary material.}

-Figure~\ref{fig:polarisation} compares the latest CMS data~\cite{CMS:2024igk} for the polar anisotropy parameter, $\lambda_\theta\equiv(\sigma_T-2 \sigma_L)/(\sigma_T+2 \sigma_L)$, measured in the hadron helicity frame as a function of $P_T$, with our results for both scenarios.
+Fig.~\ref{fig:polarisation} compares the latest CMS data~\cite{CMS:2024igk} for the polar anisotropy parameter, $\lambda_\theta\equiv(\sigma_T-2 \sigma_L)/(\sigma_T+2 \sigma_L)$, measured in the hadron helicity frame as a function of $P_T$, with our results for our 3 scenarios.
 The only difference{ compared to the unpolarized cross section} is that the polarized FFs $D^{T,L}_c$ are only known up to LO in both $\alpha_s$ and $v^2$.
 Defining the partial cross sections $\sigma_{\{g,c\}}$ as that from the convolution with $D_{\{g,c\}}$, one knows that $\mathcal{O}(v^2)$ corrections~\cite{Zhang:2017xoj} make $\sigma_g$ more transverse, while one expects $\sigma_c$ to remain unpolarized, as suggested by the recent full NLO computation of $pp \to \psi c\bar c$~\cite{Feng:2025btt} up to large $P_T$.
 It follows that a relative increase (decrease) of $\sigma_{g}/\sigma_{c}$ corresponds to $\lambda_\theta$ closer to one (zero).